 The splendid Cluny (as formerly known) or Moyen Age Museum (the official name today) holds one of the world's most beautiful and unique medieval art collections, including Roman baths, tapestries, medieval stained glass, and exquisite gold crowns and jewelry.

-Also considered a medieval masterpiece is the Sainte-Chapelle Church and its soaring stained-glass windows, while the Notre Dame stands as arguably the world's most famous cathedral.
-Its spectacular Gothic façade is only the beginning of extraordinary architectural details found throughout the building, ending with the gargoyles seen from up close in the north tower.
+Also considered a medieval masterpiece is the Sainte-Chapelle Church and its soaring stained-glass windows, while the Notre Dame stands as arguably the world's most famous cathedral (since a devastating fire in 2019 it no longer allows visitors inside, but you may still admire the spectacular Gothic façade with extraordinary architectural details, including iconic gargoyles on the north tower).

 Start at the grandiose Place de la Concorde towards the Champs-Élysées, where every local and tourist goes for a stroll and window-shopping.
 From there, move on to the most glamorous shopping streets in the city, Rue de Rivoli, Saint-Honoré running parallel to it, and Avenue Montaigne not too far away.
 Follow that with a walk down Rue Montorgueil just outside Marais, the most elegant Paris district.
 Across the Seine is the lively St. Germain des Prés quarter and its historic cafés down Boulevard St. Germain.